Moddable-OpenSource/moddable/documentation/network/network.md

 ### Connecting to an access point

-The following example begins the process of connecting to a Wi-Fi access point and waits for the connection to success with an IP address being assigned to the device.
+The following example begins the process of connecting to a Wi-Fi access point and waits for the connection to succeed with an IP address being assigned to the device.

 	let monitor = new WiFi({ssid: "Free Wi-Fi, password: "secret"}, msg => {
 		switch (msg) {